Statutes (Definition of Time) Act 1880: Passage

 The Bill had its first reading in the House of Lords on 9 July 1880.
 The Bill had its second reading in the House of Lords on X and was committed to a Committee of the Whole House, which met on 16 July 1880 and reported on 19 July 1880, without amendments.
 The Bill had its third reading in the House of Lords on 20 July 1880 and passed, without amendments.

-The Bill was granted royal assent on 2 August 1880.
+The bill was granted royal assent on 2 August 1880.

 Provisions

 Section 1 of the act provided that any expression of time occurs in any act of parliament, deed or other legal instrument, shall be held to be Greenwich Mean Time for Great Britain and Dublin Mean Time for Ireland, unless otherwise specifically stated.

 Section 2 of the act provided that the act may be cited as the Statutes (Definition of Time) Act 1880.

-Legacy
+Subsequent developments

 GMT was adopted on the Isle of Man on 30 March 1883, Jersey in 1898, and Guernsey in 1913.
 Ireland adopted GMT in 1916, supplanting Dublin Mean Time.

-The act was repealed by the Interpretation Act 1978 (1978 c.
-30).
+The whole act was repealed by section 25(1) of, and schedule 3 to, the Interpretation Act 1978, which came into force on 1 January 1979.
 Section 13 of the act replaced the provisions in this act: